-We grow three varieties of strawberries here on the farm: Albion, Chandler, and Seascape.
+We grow two to three varieties of strawberries here on the farm: Albion, Chandler, Seascape.
 This mix provides us with consistent flavor and harvests throughout the growing season in our area, which usually begins in mid-April and runs through October – some years even into November.

 Different weather conditions will make a huge difference in the store-ability of strawberries.
 Early in the season and with cooler weather they can be red, ripe and firm, and store well for a week.
 In summer heat, though, they can become far more fragile, requiring immediate processing or they can go bad on you, in which case we highly recommend processing the berries in some way as soon as you get them home.
 If you are not going to use them within a few days, consider freezing them for use in a smoothie, pie filling, or sauce at a later date.